maxuanquang/backend-swe-interview-questions/answers/database.md

 ## Compare Relational DB (SQL) vs NoSQL.
 It's also really nice to know about newSQL (a kind of auto sharding DB which support SQL stuff but scale like NoSQL)

-Relational DB is organized by schema, table.
+- Relational DB is organized by schema, table.
 All records in a table must be in the same structure, follow some constraints.
 Relational DB guarantees ACID characteristics so it is safe and stable.

-NoSQL is something that is not relational DB.
+- NoSQL is something that is not relational DB.
 Currently, it contains 4 main kinds:
   - The first kind is Document.
-In this kind, each piece of data is a JSON document.
+In this kind, each piece of data is a JSON document (e.g. MongoDB, Amazon Dynamo DB).

+    ```json
+    {
+        "_id": "12345",
+        "name": "John Doe",
+        "age": 30,
+        "occupation": "Software Engineer",
+        "hobbies": ["Hiking", "Reading", "Music"],
+        "address": {
+            "street": "10 Main Street",
+            "city": "New York",
+            "state": "NY",
+            "zip": "10001"
+        }
+    }
+    ```

   - The second is Key-Value DB.
-Simply, it is like a hash map that maps one key to one value.
+Simply, it is like a hash map that maps one key to one value (e.g. Redis).

+    ```json
+    key: "user:12345"
+    value: {
+        "name": "John Doe",
+        "age": 30,
+        "occupation": "Software Engineer"
+    }
+    ```

   - The third is Wide Column DB.
-Records in a table can have a different number of columns.
+Records in a table can have a different number of columns (e.g. Cassandra).

+    ```json
+    RowKey: "user:12345"
+    ColumnFamily: "profile"
+    Column: "name"
+    Value: "John Doe"
+    Column: "age"
+    Value: 30
+    Column: "occupation"
+    Value: "Software Engineer"
+    ```

   - The last one is Graph which is suitable for some graph-like data, for example, connections of people on a social network.

+- NewSQL is a class of RDBMS that aims to bridge the gap between traditional relational database and NoSQL databases.
+It seeks to provide scalability and performance of NoSQL while maintaining the ACID compliance.

-## How these 2 things can scale up?
+## How these 2 types of database scale up?

-Usually, people scale up Relational DB vertically.
+- Usually, people scale up Relational DB vertically.
 Add more CPU, more RAM, more storage.
 An additional thing we can do is sharding, that device data into different clusters, different nodes.
 Due to ACID characteristics, relational DB needs to do more work when writing and reading data to ensure those characteristics.
-Cause NoSQL sacrifices one or some ACID characteristics, it can be easily scaled horizontally just by simply adding nodes.
+- Cause NoSQL sacrifices one or some ACID characteristics, it can be easily scaled horizontally just by simply adding nodes.

 ## 3 normal forms in DBMS

-The first normal form is about making everything atomic.
-It means a column stores a single value, not multiple values.

-The second normal form is about removing partial dependencies.
-It means no column depends only on a subset of the candidate key of the relation.

-The third normal form is about removing transitive dependencies.
-It means there is no relationship that column A depends on column B, and column B depends on column C.
+- First Normal Form (1NF):
+  - A table is in 1NF if it meets the following criteria:
+    - Each column in the table contains only atomic (indivisible) values.
+    - Each row in the table is unique; there are no duplicate rows.
+  - 1NF ensures that each cell in the table contains a single value and that rows are distinct.

+- Second Normal Form (2NF):
+  - A table is in 2NF if it meets the following criteria:
+    - It is already in 1NF.
+    - It does not have partial dependencies.
+  - Partial dependency occurs when a non-key attribute depends on only part of the primary key.
+  - To achieve 2NF, you often need to break the table into multiple related tables and establish relationships between them.

+- Third Normal Form (3NF):
+  - A table is in 3NF if it meets the following criteria:
+    - It is already in 2NF.
+    - It does not have transitive dependencies.
+  - Transitive dependency occurs when a non-key attribute depends on another non-key attribute.
+In 3NF, all non-key attributes must depend directly on the primary key.

+- Boyce-Codd Normal Form (BCNF):
+  - A table is in BCNF if it meets the following criteria:
+    - It is already in 3NF.
+    - A table is in BCNF if, for every non-trivial functional dependency (X -> Y), X is a key.
+  - Functional dependency: X is Security Number, Y is Name then X -> Y.
+  - Achieving BCNF often requires breaking a table into multiple related tables and establishing relationships between them.

+- Fourth Normal Form (4NF):
+  - A table is in 4NF if it meets the following criteria:
+    - It is already in BCNF.
+    - A table is in 4NF if, for every multi-valued dependency (X ->> Y), X is a key.

 ## ACID of SQL and BASE of NoSQL?
 Why NoSQL is eventual consistency?

+ACID:

+- Atomicity: A transaction is considered an atomic unit, either all operations within the transaction succeed, or all of them fail.
+- Consistency: Data should remain in consistent state after each transaction.
+- Isolation: In case many transactions running concurrently, they shouldn't affect each order.
+- Durability: Once a transaction is committed, its changes should be permanent and durable.

 BASE:

-- Basically Availability
+- Basically Availability: NoSQL databases prioritize availability.
-- Soft state
-- Eventually consistency
+- Soft state: Data is not guaranteed to be consistent across all nodes at all time.
+- Eventually consistency: Given enough time, all nodes will eventually have the same latest version of data.

 ## CAP theorem in this case.
 [This is a so nice graph](http://blog.nahurst.com/visual-guide-to-nosql-systems)